veit/jupyter-tutorial/docs/productive/envs/spack/envs.rst

 Configuration
 -------------

-``spack spec`` specifies the dependencies of certain packages, e.g.
+``spack spec`` specifies the dependencies of certain packages, for example

 .. code-block:: console